Back to all terms

 Example:

-If you slip on ice and break your wrist, the event qualifies as an accident because it was sudden, external, and unintended.
-Your accident coverage may reimburse related medical or physiotherapy expenses, depending on your plan.
+If you slip on ice in a Canadian winter and break your wrist, the event qualifies as an accident because it was sudden, external, and unintended.
+Because provincial health insurance does not cover the follow-on costs, your accident or extended health coverage may reimburse related expenses such as physiotherapy, depending on your plan's terms and exclusions.

 What to Watch For: